Knights of the South Bronx: Plot summary

-The film is based on the true story of David MacEnulty, who taught schoolchildren of the Bronx Community Elementary School 70 to play at competition level, eventually winning New York City and the New York State Chess Championships.
+The film is based on the true story of David MacEnulty, who taught schoolchildren of the Bronx Community Elementary School 70 to play chess at competition level, eventually winning New York City and the New York State Chess Championships.
 The screenplay portrays whistle-blowing and a mid-life crisis that combine to remove Richard Mason (played by Ted Danson) from his old life.
 He becomes a substitute teacher and is assigned to a fourth-grade class in a South Bronx school.
 In the class are students with parents who are drug addicts or in jail or just scrambling to pay the bills.
 Few of them see a purpose in school other than meeting society's requirements, and he struggles, mostly in vain, to reach them.

-Then a student whose father is in jail sees Mason in the park playing a simultaneous exhibition, and beating fourteen opponents at once.
-He asks to learn the game.
-One thing leads to another, and soon the entire class is interested in the game.
-Mason convinces them that on the chessboard it doesn't matter how much money you have or what clothes you're wearing or where you come from, and that it's only the moves you make, then and there.
-The class forms a team to compete in ever-larger tournaments.
+Then a student whose father is in jail sees Mason in the park playing chess in a simultaneous exhibition, and beating fourteen opponents at once.
+The student asks to learn the game of chess.
+One thing leads to another, and soon the entire class is interested in chess.
+Mason convinces them that on the chessboard it doesn't matter how much money you have or what clothes you're wearing or where you come from, and that it's only how you move the chess pieces, then and there.
+The class forms a chess team to compete in ever-larger chess tournaments.